Sapiens-OSS/hammerstone-config-api/README.md

 # hammerstone-config-api

+## Archived

+This repo has been archived, as it no longer contains up to date information.

+## Information

 This is a temporary, experimental repository which documents a potential data-driven API for Sapiens Modding.
 The `configs` folder contains various example configurations.
 The goal is that we can eventually empower Hammerstone to read and consume these config files.

 Here is an example of the proposed flow: